suanno/stage2/notes/analytical 2D perturbation approach/fast and slow C.md

 But maybe this is just a transient effect, we need a longer simulation.

+Maybe this is an effect of the correction of order $\epsilon$ that we have on the $\tanh$.
+But, at least for slow changing $C$, this correction is still an **odd function** of $C$ (see "cgecking first order correction.md" in "notes/analytical 1D perturbation approach")

 # Urgent to
 Make a choice of $L$, $dx$, $dt$ suitable for the problem we're facing!